filipdjordjevic222/Chatbot_song_recommender/README.md

 Clustering:

 The Elbow Method and Silhouette Score were used to evaluate and choose the optimal number of clusters.
 The KMeans algorithm was applied with 11 clusters for song recommendation.

+An 11-cluster solution was applied to the dataset despite the optimal number of clusters, as determined by the Silhouette Score, being 2.
+While a lower number of clusters generally maximizes the Silhouette Score, it does not adequately capture the diversity and complexity of the dataset, especially given its size of more than9,000 songs.
+A higher number of clusters (11) was chosen to strike a balance between interpretability and granularity, ensuring a more meaningful segmentation of the dataset.

 ![Elbow-silhouette](/app/clustering.png)